JasonLG1979/PiZero-Bluetooth-Audio-Receiver/README.md

 # PiZero-Bluetooth-Audio-Receiver
-## How to turn your Raspberry Pi Zero W into a bluetooth audio receiver.
+## How to turn your Raspberry Pi Zero W into a Bluetooth audio receiver.

 ### Objective
-The goal of this howto is to turn a Raspberry Pi Zero W into a headless bluetooth audio receiver utilizing it's onboard bluetooth module with packages available in the default repositories starting from a fresh Raspberry Pi OS Lite install.
-When complete your Pi Zero will function more or less like a simple bluetooth speaker.
-It will be discoverable when no device is connected and accept all pairing requests via "Just Works" Secure Simple Pairing. although several devices may be connected to it at a time only one may stream audio to it at a time.
+The goal of this how-to is to turn a Raspberry Pi Zero W into a headless Bluetooth audio receiver utilizing it's onboard Bluetooth module with packages available in the default repositories starting from a fresh Raspberry Pi OS Lite install.
+When complete your Pi Zero will function more or less like a simple Bluetooth speaker.
+It will be discoverable when no device is connected and accept all pairing requests via "Just Works" Secure Simple Pairing.
+Although several devices may be connected to it, only one may stream audio to it at a time.

 ### Expectations
-It is assumed that you have started from a fully updated, unmodified, and fresh Raspberry Pi OS Lite install, have shell access, at least very basic Linux knowledge and have some way of getting audio out of the Pi Zero. (the Pi Zero has no analog audio output)
+It is assumed that you have started from a fully updated, unmodified, and fresh Raspberry Pi OS Lite install, have shell access, have very basic Linux knowledge and have some way of getting audio out of the Pi Zero.
+(The Pi Zero has no analog audio output)

 ### Limitations
-The Raspberry Pi Zero is not a very powerful device and the onboard bluetooth module is not the greatest, it is known to have wifi coexistence issues (you may experience audio dropouts with wifi enabled), it is not suitable for low latency aplications and the package used in this howto (bluealsa) only supports the SBC codec (no AAC, aptX*, or LDAC).
+The Raspberry Pi Zero is not a very powerful device and the onboard Bluetooth module is not the greatest, it is known to have Wi-Fi coexistence issues (you may experience audio dropouts with wifi enabled), it is not suitable for low latency aplications and the package used in this how-to (bluealsa) only supports the SBC codec (no AAC, aptX*, or LDAC).
 If you're looking for an HD audiophile experience, this ain't it.

-<i>*The dropout issue can sometimes be mitigated by disabling wifi and/or forcing turbo mode (the CPU will run full tilt all the time).
+<i>*The dropout issue can sometimes be mitigated by disabling Wi-Fi and/or forcing turbo mode (the CPU will run full tilt all the time).
 Forcing turbo will however cause your Pi Zero to use more power and produce more heat.
 Under normal circumstances though heat is not a concern with a Pi Zero even with force turbo enabled.</i>

 ### On with it then...